 Gossip is rarely completely true- Proverbs 26:20-22

-Gossip is notoriously unreliable because most gossipers are also embellishers.
-It’s part of what makes gossip so insidious and interesting.
+Gossip is notoriously unreliable.
+Mostly because gossipers also tend to be liars.
+It’s part of what makes gossip so dang interesting.
 The frame of the story may be true but the details are almost always made out to be more fascinating and salacious than they really are.

-Gossip is the number one cause of family disunity-Proverbs 6:19, Proverbs 16:28
+Gossip is the number one cause of family brokenness-Proverbs 6:19, Proverbs 16:28

 At the root of every unhappy family is at least one person who repeats unkind words and circulates gossip.
 Sometimes this person is another family member; sometimes it’s a “friend” of the family who likes to stir the pot and keep everyone at odds with each other.
 Beware of any “friend” who wants to know too much of your family business.
 They don’t have your best interests at heart.